-This 15-minute baked white fish dinner recipe is easy to make and always a crowd pleaser.
+This 15-minute baked white fish dinner recipe is easy to make and always a crowd-pleaser.
 Ideal for any mild white fish!

 My family loves seafood so when my husband recently requested white fish for dinner, I was happy to oblige.

-Mild in flavor and naturally low in fat, I love mixing herbs, garlic and lemon zest into softened butter and spreading it over the whitefish before baking.
+Mild in flavor and naturally low in fat, I love mixing herbs, garlic, and lemon zest into softened butter and spreading it over the whitefish before baking.
 This technique is a great way to lock in the juices and avoid ending up with dry, overcooked, bland fish,

 To add moisture and even more flavor, I top each fish filet with thin slices of lemon.
-Not only does it serve a purpose by locking in the juices but it turns a simply dinner into a total showstopper- fancy enough for entertaining.
+Not only does it serve a purpose by locking in the juices but it turns a simple dinner into a total showstopper- fancy enough for entertaining.

 I love to sprinkle additional fresh herbs on top right before serving.
 While you can discard the baked lemon slices, I like to leave them on in case anyone wishes to squeeze on more lemon.